QualiSystems/devguide_source/_shells/tips-and-tricks.md

 ### Managing the CloudShell session

 Creating an instance of CloudShellAPISession can be expensive.
-Each time such an object is created a new login request is made, which can impact the performance of the driver/script.
+Hence, Each time such an object is created a new login request is made, which can impact the performance of the driver/script.
 In theory it would be better to create the session once per command and then pass it in a convenient way to any internal function called in the execution flow.